rpranay/StepsTracker/README.md

 # StepsTracker
-The StepsTracker application integrates with Google Fit API to queries users fitness information over a period of 2 weeks and is displayed in the application.
+The StepsTracker application integrates with Google Fit API to query users fitness information over a period of 2 weeks and is displayed in the application.